faucetsdn/python3-prometheus-client/README.md

 ## Multiprocess Mode (Gunicorn)

-Prometheus client libaries presume a threaded model, where metrics are shared across workers.
+Prometheus client libraries presume a threaded model, where metrics are shared across workers.
 This doesn't work so well for languages such as Python where it's common to have processes rather than threads to handle large workloads.